Modsofthenation/tx15-rotorflight-dashboard/README.md

 ## Installation

 1. Clone or download this repository.
+2. Chuck the files into a folder called "rf2_dashboard"
-2. Copy the folder into your TX15's SD card under the `WIDGETS` directory:
+2. Copy the folder into your TX15's SD card under the `WIDGETS` directory and then add the widget on a fullscreen view.